Zilliqa/Zilliqa/native/README.md

 TODO

+Test, test, test

-Fixup the hardhcoded path in the start.sh command, i usually run it inside by dir, I hope this is the last remaining defect with paths.
+Fixup the hard-coded path in the start.sh command, i usually run it inside by dir, I hope this is the last remaining defect with paths.

+run python web server under docker with the rest of the support utilities such as localstacck and the metrics daemons.

+Add the code required to add new join nodes and build new directories for them.